4.8out of 3,000+ reviews

-When you get a ticket or a few tickets, getting affordable car insurance can become difficult.
+After a ticket (or a few tickets), getting affordable car insurance can become difficult.
 Car insurance companies base their pricing on the risk a driver poses.
 Drivers with a long history of disobeying traffic laws pose a higher risk of filing a claim.
 The first step to getting a good rate is to practice safe, legal driving.
-You can also take a driver education course to get a discount.
+You can also take a driver’s education course to get a discount.

 Frequently Asked Questions

-Generally speaking, a traffic ticket and a traffic citation are terms used interchangeably to mean a written notice.
-The notice is written by a police officer and provides an offender with the written proof of what they did wrong and what their next steps are.
-For example, a speeding ticket (or citation) provides the offender with the specifics of their offense, its cost, and how to pay it.
+Generally speaking, “traffic ticket” and “traffic citation” are terms used interchangeably to mean a written notice.
+The notice is written by a police officer and provides an offender with written proof of what they did wrong and their next steps.
+For example, a speeding ticket (or citation) provides the specifics of the offense, its cost, and how to pay it.

 A citation is the written notice of wrongdoing, while a violation is the event of wrongdoing.
-For example, speeding is a violation of traffic laws, and a traffic ticket is the citation a driver receives when they are caught speeding.
-Citations are given for moving violations (speeding, running a red light, etc.) and also for non-moving violations, like a parking ticket.
+For example, speeding is a violation of traffic laws, and a traffic ticket is a citation the driver receives when caught.
+Citations are given for moving violations (speeding, running a red light, etc.) and for non-moving violations, like parking tickets.

 Traffic citations are petty charges, not criminal charges.
-They do impose a burden, usually a financial one, upon the person receiving the citation.
-But it’s not the same as receiving a misdemeanor charge, which almost always includes an arrest.
-A misdemeanor charge is assessed to “minor” criminal activity, which is less serious than a felony charge.
+But they do impose a burden, usually a financial one, upon the person receiving the citation.
+It’s not the same as receiving a misdemeanor charge, which almost always includes an arrest.
+A misdemeanor charge is assessed for “minor” criminal activity, which is less serious than a felony charge.

 Compare Car Insurance Quotes Instantly